Takuya Kimura: Acting

 In 2022, Kimura was announced to star as historical figure Oda Nobunaga alongside Haruka Ayase as Nohime in The Legend and Butterfly, a film to commemorate Toei's 70th Anniversary in 2023.
 This is the first time Kimura has portrayed Nobunaga in 25 years, following his first appearance as the 16th century samurai in the 1998 historical drama "Nobunaga Oda: The Fool Who Takes The World" for TBS.
-The film is scheduled released on January 27, 2023, and is directed by Keishi Otomo and written by Ryota Kosawa.
+The film was released on January 27, 2023, and is directed by Keishi Otomo and written by Ryota Kosawa.
 On November 6, 2022, Kimura made an appearance dressed as Nobunaga at the annual Gifu Nobunaga Festival alongside fellow actor Hideaki Ito on horseback.
 The festival drew in half-a-million people, more than the city's population, with many hoping to catch a glimpse of Kimura.